cgauvi/building_map_js/README.md

 Building and tax data tiles are served with `pg_tile_serv` which produces dynamic vector tiles on the fly from a postgis DB.

-OSM tiles are served with `mbtileserver`
+OSM tiles are served with `mbtileserver`.
+Vector tiles can be produced with `tippecanoe`.
+This requires cloning the repo + building from source.
+It is often important to change the make file to point to a local lib and not a system location.

 ## Usage